kolikamlesh/myUrl/README.md

 In the example above, each character in the MD5 hash is one of the characters listed.
 ___________________________________________________________________

-for 7 charater there are 15*15*15*15*15*15*15 possibilities of unique urls with collision resolving technique we can generate enumorous amount of urls
+for 7 charater there are ( 15 x 15 x 15 x 15 x 15 x 15 x 15 ) + n possibilities of unique urls with collision resolving technique we can generate enumorous amount
+of urls

+here 'n' is number of collisions occured for specific id